Do You Have Tooth Sensitivity or Bleeding After Brushing? Receding Gums May Be to Blame

 Gingival recession, or receding gums, is a common dental issue that affects millions of Americans.
 It not only leaves the root of your tooth susceptible to trauma and bacterial invaders, but it can also make your teeth look too long.

-At Lakeshore Dental Specialists, our doctors can detect whether you have a receding gum line.
-If you do, we offer the latest recession treatments to correct the problem and get the health of your teeth and gums back on track.
+At Lakeshore Dental Specialists, our Detroit dentists can detect whether you have a receding gum line.
+If you do, at Lakeshore Dental Specialists in Detroit gingival recession treatments offer the latest recession treatments to correct the problem and get the health of your teeth and gums back on track.

 Don’t wait until tooth sensitivity, bleeding, or pain while brushing gets worse.
-After your recession treatment, you can enjoy an improved quality of life…along with a more attractive, youthful smile!
+After your recession treatment, you can enjoy an improved quality of life, along with a more attractive and youthful smile!

 Gingival recession may cause some of your teeth to look longer than others.
 This can have a visible aging effect that impacts your face as a whole.